creachadair/recipes/savory/tofu-planks.md

 ## Notes

 *  Substitute other spices as you see fit.
 I sometimes replace the ground cumin with ground ginger, for example.
+Ground Hungarian paprika is also nice.

 *  I use olive oil mixed with some sesame oil for cooking, but sunflower or canola oil also work fine.